debadeepta/vnla/code/tasks/VNLA/README.md

 2. Create a configuration file in `configs`.
 2. Run `python train.py -config $CONFIG_FILE_PATH -exp $EXP_NAME`.

-Besides the `verbal_hard` advisor which we use in our paper, we also provide a `verbal_easy`, which does not aggregate repeated actions.
+Besides the `verbal_hard` advisor, which we use in our paper, we also provide a `verbal_easy`, which does not aggregate repeated actions.